NodeCPT/nodecpt.github.com/_posts/2013-06-18-intro-to-node-practical.md

 We will try our best to find a sponsor for some Beer and Drinks.

 Doors will open from 18:00 and we will try to get started at the latest by 19:00, If you're early pop by and have a drink with us.
-We plan to wrap up by 21:00 at the most.
+We plan to wrap up by 21:00 at the latest.

 These meetings are a great way to meet other developers who have similar interests, and offer amazing opportunities to learn from each other.
 Also, they are a great excuse to get out of the house and socialize.